Skip to Content

 The title will remain in changed state after the parsing procedure returns.

-Other option names are not used, not only because they would pollute the output of process management utilities (such as ps), but also because the process title reflects the current value of program name, which appears in the usage section of help messages.
+Other option names are not used, not only because they would pollute the output of process management utilities (such as Linux’s ps), but also because the process title reflects the current value of program name, which appears in usage statements.

 Last updated on